vercel/next.js/readme.md

 }
 ```

-### Reusing the build in error page
+### Reusing the built-in error page

-If you want to render the build in error page you can by using `next/error`:
+If you want to render the built-in error page you can by using `next/error`:

 ```jsx
 import React from 'react'